Judi Tyabji

 Judeline Kim Mary Tyabji (born 2 January 1965) is a former British Columbia politician, who was the youngest elected Member of the Legislative Assembly and the ex-wife of former provincial Leader of the Opposition Gordon Wilson.

 Early life

-Tyabji was born in Calcutta, India, in 1965 to English and Indian parents.
-The family immigrated in the mid-1970s to Canada, first to Toronto then to Kelowna, where she attended Catholic elementary and high schools.
+Tyabji was born on 2 January 1965 to the Tyabji family in Calcutta, India.
+Her family immigrated in the mid-1970s to Canada, first to Toronto then to Kelowna, where she attended Catholic elementary and high schools.
 Her father, Alan Tyabji, was an executive for Calona Wines, which owned Okanagan Vineyards Winery in Oliver, British Columbia.
 In 1986, she graduated from the University of Victoria with a degree in political science, then went to work as an assistant for the federal Liberal Party.

 Politics

 After Gordon Wilson became leader of the provincial Liberal party in 1987, Tyabji became their regional representative.
 Shortly after her giving birth to her first child, she was their nominee for a by-election in Boundary-Similkameen.
 She lost her first election to the NDP's Bill Barlee, but raised the Liberal share of vote in the riding from 2 to 11 percent.
 After Jean Chrétien became the federal Liberal leader, she briefly switched to the NDP then returned to the provincial Liberals when they disconnected from the federal party in 1991.

 When she was 26 years old and pregnant with her third child, Tyabji earned what was described as a "surprise victory" in her first election win in October 1991 by defeating a Social Credit cabinet minister and a prominent NDP activist to become the MLA for the newly created riding of Okanagan-East.
 Tyabji was the only Liberal elected in the province's Interior region that year and in the Okanagan since before World War II.
 She was the youngest MLA on record at the time and the first to give birth while in office.
 She was also appointed her party's environment critic.